- Year of Call

 Contactduncanhamilton@amadvocates.co.uk 07971 032150

-In public law, Duncan was appointed Standing Junior Counsel to the Scottish Government in 2013 and regularly appears in judicial review proceedings.
-He was instructed to act on behalf of Scottish Ministers as part of the Supreme Court challenge in the case of Miller.
+In public law, Duncan was appointed as Standing Junior Counsel to the Scottish Government in 2013 and regularly appears in judicial review proceedings.
+He was instructed to act on behalf of Alex Salmond in the recent successful judicial review brought by the former First Minister.

 Duncan was previously a Member of the Scottish Parliament from 1999-2003.